palashvsid/Projects/MLPC-Documentation.md

 **Coverage: 9,934 / 12,482 = 80%**

-*Key Outputs:*

-The machine learning algorithm enables:

--   A 28X increase in the FOL throughput<sup>1</sup> with an overall accuracy of 94%

--   A 50X increase in the GPH throughput with an overall accuracy of 95%

-Data Validation:

 The trained model was tested over different sets to check its accuracy.
 We trained our models on different sets and made repeated predictions for 500 samples of 500 observations each to find the variation in the accuracy.

 The FOL accuracy was found to be consistent over multiple random samples